 Chord progression No.5 in C# minor

 If you want your chord progression to sound a bit brighter and softer, then you can add some major chords.
-In this progression, the contrast between the major chords and the minor tonic chord is absolutely beautiful.
+In this progression, the contrast between the major chords and the minor tonic chord is wonderful.
 The chord on the 6th scale degree, which is the A major really sets the mood, while the E major on the 3rd scale degree creates a smooth connection with the C# minor tonic chord.

 As you know by now, your melody can help accentuate important notes of your mode or scale.
 In this example, I did just that.
 Listen to the beautiful sound of the D# (which is the major 2nd) in the melody.